1nandinikumari/SQL-Data-Analytics-Project/README.md

 - **SQL** – Database creation, data insertion, queries, and analytical operations.
 - **INFORMATION_SCHEMA** – For metadata and structural exploration.
 - **Aggregate & Window Functions** – For cumulative, ranking, and performance analysis.
-- **Excel / Power BI (optional)** – For report visualization and summarization.

 ---